Charles Chesnelong

-Pierre Charles Chesnelong (24 April 1820 – 22 July 1899) was a French politician, born at Orthez in the départment of the Basses-Pyrénées.
+Pierre Charles Chesnelong (24 April 1820 – 22 July 1899) was a French politician, born at Orthez in the département of the Basses-Pyrénées.

 In the Second Empire

 In 1848, during the French uprising, he proclaimed himself a Republican; but, after the establishment of the Second Empire, he changed his views, and in 1865 was returned to the Chamber of Deputies as the official candidate for his native place.
 He at once became conspicuous, both for his eloquence and for his uncompromising clericalism, especially in urging the necessity for maintaining the temporal power of the papacy.

 In 1869 he was again returned, and, devoting himself to financial questions, was in 1870 appointed to report the budget.
 During and after the Franco-Prussian War, for which he voted, he retired for a while into private life; but in 1872 he was again elected deputy, this time as a Legitimist, and took his seat among the conservative Right of the French Third Republic.